 Creating a control

 Navigate to Controls in the Kosli app sidebar and select New control.
-Provide a control code, a name, and optionally a description and a source URL pointing back to the authoritative definition in your GRC system or policy document.
+Provide a control identifier, a name, and optionally a description and a source URL pointing back to the authoritative definition in your GRC system or policy document.
 You can also create controls via the CLI:| Flag | Description |

 |---|---|

---code | Required.
-The customer-provided control identifier (e.g. RCTL-043, peer-review, vuln-scan-production).
+--identifier | Required.
+The control identifier (e.g. RCTL-043, peer-review, vuln-scan-production).
 Must be unique within your organisation.
-Immutable once created — to change a control code, archive the control and create a new one. |
+Immutable once created — to change a control identifier, archive the control and create a new one. |

 --name | Required.
 A human-readable label for the control (e.g. Source code review).
-Mutable — you can rename a control while keeping the same code. |
+Mutable — you can rename a control while keeping the same identifier. |

 --description | Optional.
 What the control does, in human-readable terms. |